ysyk2021/agile-training-and-development-enhancing-skills-and-competencies-for-an-adaptive-workforce/src/chapter-2-3.md

-Understanding Agile Training and Development: Benefits of Effective Agile Training and Development for Organizational Performance and Growth
+Benefits of Effective Agile Training and Development for Organizational Performance and Growth
 ============================================================================================================================================

 Agile training and development is a critical component of building an adaptive workforce that can respond to changing circumstances.
 It emphasizes continuous learning, experimentation, and adaptation.
 In this chapter, we will explore the benefits of effective agile training and development for organizational performance and growth.